 Governance is the system of rules, practices and processes by which an organization is directed and controlled.
-Governance essentially involves a balance between the interests of the many stakeholders of a cooperative such as members, board, management, customers, suppliers, financiers, government and the community.
+Governance essentially involves a balance between the interests of the many stakeholders of a cooperative, such as the members, the board, management, customers, suppliers, financiers, government and the community.

 Since governance also provides the framework for attaining cooperative objectives, it encompasses practically every sphere of management, from action plans and internal controls to performance measurement and corporate disclosure.

-It is expected that bad governance can cast doubt on a cooperative's reliability, integrity or obligation to members.
+Bad governance may be expected to cast doubt on a cooperative's reliability or integrity, or on its commitment to its members.
 Similarly, good governance creates a transparent set of rules and controls in which members, directors and management have aligned responsibilities and incentives.

-Local cooperatives in the past have experienced governance challenges which may have led to loss of confidence by members.
+In the past, local cooperatives have experienced governance challenges which may have led to loss of confidence by members.
 Non-clarity of roles between various cooperative organs, ignorance by members, poor succession planning and poor cooperative leadership are some of the factors that have contributed to poor governance in some cooperatives.